12 Keys To A Great Self-Relationship, Starting Now

 6. Seek others who fit your goals.
 In addition to being around people who treat you well, it's helpful to have relationships with others who also seek to have a good relationship with themselves, both because they are good models, and also because you can support one another in your efforts.
 It's impossible to completely avoid toxic people for most of us, so manage those relationships with care.

 9. Maintain meaningful activity.
 Rather than having a static definition of success, work toward having regular activities which provide satisfaction and a sense of accomplishment.
-Work is important, and not everyone has a job they love, but it is important to find ways to make it meaningful — this may be about changing what you actually do, or focusing on how you work and what it means in your current job.
-Having a sense of integrity for the quality of one's own work can be a personal standard which lends meaning to a job which is externally not that engaging.
-Likewise for activities outside of work — hobbies, recreation, and volunteer activities — and meaningful personal and love relationships.
+Work is important, and not everyone has a job they love, but it is important to find ways to make it meaningful—this may be about changing what you actually do, or focusing on how you work and what it means in your current job.
+Having a sense of integrity for the quality of one's own work can be a personal standard that lends meaning to a job which is externally not that engaging.
+Likewise for activities outside of work—hobbies, recreation, and volunteer activities—and meaningful personal and love relationships.
 Your own mind can be a source of great fascination and entertainment.

-11. Speak differently with yourself.
+11. Speak differently to yourself.
 If you tend to speak harshly to yourself (out loud or in your head), when you notice you are doing that, learn to interrupt the action and take a reflective step back.
-Notice how you feel — is your heart rate higher, do you feel agitated, are you speaking fast and critically with yourself?
+Notice how you feel—is your heart rate higher, do you feel agitated, are you speaking fast and critically with yourself?
 Think about slowing down and being kind and gentle with yourself, let yourself calm down, reappraise the situation, and try again.
-Some people find it helpful to have conversations out loud with themselves — under the right conditions, doing so can be very useful.
+Some people find it helpful to have conversations out loud with themselves—under the right conditions, doing so can be very useful.

-However, when family and culture/religion teaches that nearly everything to do with looking after one's needs is selfish, there is a problem.
+However, when family and culture or religion teaches that nearly everything to do with looking after one's needs is selfish, there is a problem.
 A lot of the time, this is coupled with punishment, either psychological ("You're a bad girl, because you were selfish") and/or material (for example, going to bed without dinner, getting hit, or worse).
 We tend to internalize the same damning moral judgments which we dole out on ourselves.
-This is reinforced by belief systems with extol the virtues of extreme self-sacrifice, even martyrdom — leading to what classical analysis call "moral masochism."
+This is reinforced by belief systems which extol the virtues of extreme self-sacrifice, even martyrdom—leading to what classical analysis call "moral masochism."
 All these factors are roadblocks to a good relationship with oneself, and it is important to recognize and work on them.
 Recognize that being "self-ish" can be defined in positive and negative ways.